miplab-cnu/miplab-cnu.github.io/team/index.md

 ## Alumni

-We are incredibly proud of all of the COMBINE-lab alumni who have passed through the lab, for whatever period of time they were with us.
+We are incredibly proud of all of the MIPLab alumni who have passed through the lab, for whatever period of time they were with us.
 Below is a list of lab alumni (if you feel you're missing from the list and would like to be added, please e-mail us):

 {% capture html %}